 Your Annual Escrow Statement & What It Means

 If you have an escrow account with Ditech, this guide will help you understand your Annual Escrow Account Disclosure Statement.
 An escrow account is an account Ditech sets up to pay certain bills associated with your property, such as property taxes, homeowners insurance, hazard/flood insurance or private mortgage insurance (PMI), if required.
 That way, you don't need to save for these expenses or keep track of due dates.
 We make these payments for you on time, as needed, from your escrow account.
-Click on the sample escrow statement at the right to enlarge the image.

 Section 1: Why am I receiving this statement?